PremoWeb/chadburn/README.md

   nginx:
     image: nginx
     labels:
-      chronos.enabled: "true"
+      chadburn.enabled: "true"
-      chronos.job-exec.datecron.schedule: "@every 5s"
+      chadburn.job-exec.datecron.schedule: "@every 5s"
-      chronos.job-exec.datecron.command: "uname -a"
+      chadburn.job-exec.datecron.command: "uname -a"
 ```

 #### Dynamic docker configuration

-You can start Chronos in its own container or on the host itself, and it will magically pick up any container that starts, stops or is modified on the fly.
+You can start Chadburn in its own container or on the host itself, and it will magically pick up any container that starts, stops or is modified on the fly.
-In order to achieve this, you simply have to use docker containers with the labels described above and let Chronos take care of the rest.
+In order to achieve this, you simply have to use docker containers with the labels described above and let Chadburn take care of the rest.

 #### Hybrid configuration (INI files + Docker)